CITIES of the ANCIENT WORLD (The Great Courses) by Steven L. Tuck

 The publishers of The Great Courses offer college level lecture classes (100 or 200 level) as audiobooks and/or videos.

-As the title says, this book is about cities of the ancient world.
-It begins with a discussion of the earliest cities and then moves on to significant cities that came along later.
+Cities of the Ancient Word begins with a discussion of the earliest cities and then moves on to significant cities that came along later.
 To be a significant city it had to start a new pattern - cities built on rivers, cities built on defensive hills, cities built to take advantage of sea trade, cities with a clear plan, cities built with a plan to mix to allow people of different ethnicities to live together (separately) and so on.

 The Roman Colosseum